cheese-cracker/cheese-cracker.github.io/ReadMe.md

 ##### Cheers, CH
 ---

-This site contains elements derived from Karl Broman's [simple site](http://kbroman.org/simple_site) (Public Domain).
+This site's theme is derived from chrisbobbe/jekyll-theme-prologue.